Live Updates arrow

 Water recycling around the world

-Recycled water is a safe source of drinking water which is widely used in other parts of the world.
-Further information can be found in:
+Recycled water is a safe source of drinking water which is widely used in other parts of the world including Australia, Singapore, the USA and Sweden.
+The global water recycling map shows every water recycling project across the world.

-Our regulators recognise water recycling is an important part of future water supplies – see what the Drinking Water Inspectorate has to say on the matter here.
+Our regulators recognise water recycling is an important part of future water supplies – see what the Drinking Water Inspectorate has to say on the matter.

 Frequently asked questions